Peter-E-Lenz/mgrslib/README.md

 These functions are provided as tests to determine the spatial relations of two Grid objects.
 The default behavior (i.e. *cartesian* is set to False) is to check the heading between the two Grids relative to true north.

 Because this test is performed is near-spherical space has the advantage of working with any two locations, anywhere on the globe.
-However becuase it is in spherical space it directions are considered cones that radiate from a point.
+However because it is in spherical space it directions are considered cones that radiate from a point.
 The angle of the cone is determined by the *order* argument.

 If *cartesian* is set to True a different test is performed.
 Instead of assuming a spherical WGS84 space, points are instead cast into a cartesian plane bounded by 90S to 90N and 180W to 180E.
-This test has the advatage of assuming directions are defined by perfectly straight lines and can be better when working with Grids seperated over short distances.
+This test has the advantage of assuming directions are defined by perfectly straight lines and can be better when working with Grids separated over short distances.
 (TBD: what is a short distance), however this test has issues with working with Grids that pass outside the cartesian plane.
 I.E. 179E Longitude is considered East of 179W Longitude.

 **TBD**:
 Rewrite this description - it is very confusing.